FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Main Project Components

-Community land physical and legal sanitation, as well as support to acquire land titling.
+Community land physical and legal sanitation

-Governance strengthening and quality of life plans of communities and farmers cooperatives.
+Governance strengthening and quality of life plans of communities

-Reforestation with native species and sustainable forest management for timber, carbon capture and biodiversity.
+Reforestation with native species and sustainable forest management

-Reforestation with sustainable cocoa-based agroforestry systems.
+Sustainable cocoa-based agroforestry systems.

 Biological Monitoring and Scientific Research.